-Oven Bags are bags designed for foods to be put in then cooked in the oven.
+Oven bags are bags designed for foods to be put in then cooked in the oven.

 After cooking, no clean-up is needed as they are single-use only, so you discard the bag.
 They also help reduce oven clean-up needed, because they contain any splattering of juices that occurs while cooking.

-Oven Bags are used mostly for large joints of meat and for whole poultry.
+Oven bags are used mostly for large joints of meat and for whole poultry.
 They seal in steam, causing the meat to baste itself.
 Many fans swear by them for keeping turkey juicy.
 Poultry skin won’t get as crisp as normal oven baking, though.

-To cook with an Oven Bag, you first add a tablespoon or two of flour into the bag, and shake it up to dust the sides.
+To cook with an oven bag, you first add a tablespoon or two of flour into the bag, and shake it up to dust the sides.
 The flour causes fat and juices to blend, thereby helping protect the bag from bursting.
 You then put the meat in, along with any seasonings and vegetables you wish.
 You tie the bag up with the twist tie that will be provided, and so that excess steam can escape, make a small cut in the bag, or poke some fork holes in it.

-If making pot roast in an Oven Bag, and consequently cooking at pot roast temperatures, the meat will brown somewhat but won’t look quite as nice as it would otherwise.
-So, even though the directions don’t say this, brown the beef at first as you normally would anyway on the stovetop, then pop it in the bag.
+If making pot roast in an oven bag, and consequently cooking at pot roast temperatures, the meat will brown somewhat but won’t look quite as nice as it would otherwise.
+So, even though the directions don’t always say this, brown the beef at first as you normally would anyway on the stovetop, then pop it in the bag.
 You will get similar results to the pot roast recipes that had you wrap the joint up in tin foil.
 A package of French onion soup can help give nicer colour.

 To check the temperature with an instant read meat thermometer, just poke it through one of the slits or holes that you made in the bag.
 When the meat is done, remove the baking pan from the oven, and let it rest for 15 minutes.
 Then with kitchen scissors, cut the bag open and lift the meat out.

-Don’t use Oven Bags in any kind of small oven where there’s a danger of the bag touching any of the heating elements, thereby melting, spilling out its contents and causing a grease fire.
+Don’t use oven bags in any kind of small oven where there’s a danger of the bag touching any of the heating elements, thereby melting, spilling out its contents and causing a grease fire.
 So that means no to most countertop ovens, electric roaster ovens, and to toaster ovens.